Apps, Apps, and More Apps

 Our software lives on the cloud, which is why we need reliable, affordable hosting to make sure our software runs like it’s designed to.
 With such a wide range of services available including elastic computing and content delivery networks, and a pricing plan that scales dynamically and affordably, AWS is a no-brainer for software developers of all sizes.

-We primarily use AWS for content delivery and cloud computing, but we also use it for abstraction of domain services, centralized health reports, and some other high-level AWS hacks.
+We primarily use AWS for content delivery and cloud computing, but we also use it for the abstraction of domain services, centralized health reports, and some other high-level AWS hacks.
 We invested over 300 hours last year researching and developing our CI/CD pipeline atop Amazon’s ECS (Elastic Container Storage).
 On top of all that, we use the popular new Lambda service to automatically run code without the need for dedicated servers, minimizing hardware costs by abstracting common software requirements like scheduled tasks.

 6. Google Apps for Business